virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 But I chose not to center the project on those because my main goal was the **minimum stable predictive structure**, not the most complicated feature set possible.

----

 ## 8. Feature Selection

-### What
-My feature-selection logic was practical and research-driven rather than purely automated.

-I used:

-- domain-led reduction
-- leakage exclusion
-- block-wise model comparison

 ### How
 The process worked in three layers.